As of August 2017, Anne-Marie Kee is the Head of School and Foundation at Lakefield College School.

-Anne-Marie Kee is the Executive Director at the Canadian Accredited Independent Schools (CAIS), an association of 95 schools that are passionate about learning and leading.
-She is responsible for strategies designed to support continuous school improvement and leads research, PD and accreditation programs that reinforce the vision of CAIS, to shape the future of education.
+She is the former Executive Director at the Canadian Accredited Independent Schools (CAIS), an association of 95 schools that are passionate about learning and leading.
+She was responsible for strategies designed to support continuous school improvement and lead research, PD and accreditation programs that reinforced the vision of CAIS, to shape the future of education.

 She began her career teaching English in the Kingston area then went on to become the Dean of Studies and Chair of the Integrated Technology Implementation program at Lower Canada College in Montreal.

-Kee sits on the Board of The Association of Boarding Schools (TABS); and she is the President of Independent Schools Association Network (ISAnet) and on the Executive of the NAIS International Commission on Accreditation.
-She is a Founding Board Member of the eLearning Consortium of Canada (ELCC).
+Kee sits on the Board of the Enrolment Management Association.
+For the past five years, she sat on the board of The Association of Boarding Schools (TABS); and she was the President of Independent Schools Association Network (ISAnet) and on the Executive of the NAIS International Commission on Accreditation.
 She is a frequent speaker in over 150 independent schools in 7 countries.